 - A comprehensive three-month trade policy course for ten Vietnamese officials at the WTI

 - Trainings for government officials and private sector representatives in Suriname and Grenada on various aspects of the EC- CARIFORUM EPA

 - Training of government officials and trade lawyers from ECOWAS countries on WTO and EPA rules related to preferential trade arrangements, rules of origin and TBT

-We fundamentally understand that no trade policy, not trade agreement and in particular no WTO accession can be meaninfully designed, negotiated or implemented without stakeholder understanding and buy-in – ownership, that is.
+We fundamentally understand that no trade policy, no agreement, and particularly no WTO accession can be meaningfully designed, negotiated or implemented without stakeholder understanding and ownership.
 This requires awareness raising and consultations in the best of cases, and in-depth training, capacity building and coaching in most instances.
 Intelligent design and implementation are key.
-Our hybrid trainings in Geneva are one way of getting a multiple of the effect of boilter-plate trainings.
+Our hybrid trainings in Geneva are one way of getting a multiple of the effect of boiler-plate trainings.
 If you need to build capacity and ownership for trade policy and negotiations, talk to us.